YOUR BASKET

 English sparkling wine has been steadily making a name for itself.
 At Bolney Wine Estate, we have been making award-winning sparkling wine for the last 50 years with grapes grown in our Sussex vineyards.
 We make all of our sparkling wines in the traditional method, producing fine bottles of bubbly adored by critics and customers alike.

 Choose a sparkling wine from our innovative range, including whites, reds, and rosés.
-Our popular Blanc de Blancs has a smooth texture complemented by elegant citrus and hazelnut aromas with a wonderfully creamy finish.
-Or, for a crisper white, our Estate Chardonnay 2020 has delightful notes of apricot and orange peel.
+Our popular Blanc de Blancs has a smooth texture, complemented by elegant citrus and hazelnut aromas, with a wonderfully creamy finish.
+Or, for a crisper white, our Bolney Bubbly has delightful notes of red cherry, strawberries, and candyfloss.